-I have a feeling some of you might love these ideas, but don’t necessarily love the thought of making something yourself.
-Here are some some items you can order from Amazon and have delivered straight to your door:
+For those of you who love these ideas, but don’t necessarily love the thought of making something yourself, I also pulled together some more backyard play items you can order from Amazon and have delivered straight to your door:

 Making Your Own DIY Backyard Play Areas

 No matter what your budget is, you can create outdoor play areas that are fun and engaging for your kids.
 Logs, stumps, sticks, dirt, rocks, acorns, pinecones…all of these become catalysts for imaginative play when kids have the opportunity to freely play and explore them.